GMLC-TDC/HELICS/docs/user-guide/examples/misc_examples/gridlabd_example_1/gridlabd_example_1b_message_federate.md

 ## Example 1b - Distribution system EV charge controller

 To demonstrate how a message federate interacts with the federation, let's take the previous example and add two things to it: electric vehicle (EV) loads in the distribution system, and a centralized EV charge control manager.
+[Models files for this example can be found here](https://github.com/GMLC-TDC/HELICS-Examples/tree/a8334177c28a520e4809219ce97377c7fcf3cb6a/user_guide_examples/misc/gridlabd_example_1/Example_1b).

 Keeping in mind that this a model for demonstration purposes (which is to say, don't take this too seriously), let's make the following assumptions and definitions to simplify the behavior of the EV charge controller: